-The Board currently comprises eight members, all of whom are non-executive Directors ("NEDs").
-The NC has recommended and the Board has determined five of them, being more than half of the Board, to be independent ("5 IDs"), thus providing for a strong and independent element on the Board capable of exercising objective judgment on the corporate affairs of the Company.
+The Board currently comprises six members, all of whom are non-executive Directors ("NEDs").
+The NC has recommended and the Board has determined three of them, being half the Board, to be independent ("3 IDs"), thus providing for a strong and independent element on the Board capable of exercising objective judgment on the corporate affairs of the Company.
 No individual or small group of individuals dominates the Board's decision making.
-The Board concurred with the NC's determination of the independence of the 5 IDs.
-For purposes of determination of independence, the 5 IDs also provided annual declarations regarding their independence.
+The Board concurred with the NC's determination of the independence of the 3 IDs.
+For purposes of determination of independence, the 3 IDs also provided annual declarations regarding their independence.

-When reviewing the independence of the 5 IDs, the NC has considered their other directorships, annual declaration regarding their independence, their ability to avoid any apparent conflicts of interests especially by abstaining from deliberation on such transactions, and their ability to maintain objectivity in their conduct as Directors of the Company.
-The 5 IDs are Mr Michael Yeo, Ms Florence Tay, Ms Martha Tan, Ms Loo Hwee Fang and Mr Andrew Goh.
+When reviewing the independence of the 3 IDs, the NC has considered their other directorships, annual declaration regarding their independence, their ability to avoid any apparent conflicts of interests especially by abstaining from deliberation on such transactions, and their ability to maintain objectivity in their conduct as Directors of the Company.
+The 3 IDs are Mr Michael Yeo, Ms Loo Hwee Fang and Mr Andrew Goh.

-In determining the independence of Mr Michael Yeo and Ms Florence Tay who have served on the Board for more than nine years, the NC and the Board have given due consideration to the recommendation under Guideline 2.4 of the 2012 Code that the independence of any director who has served on the Board beyond nine years be subject to particularly rigorous review.
-The Board members had individually provided their views on the independence of Mr Yeo and Ms Tay by completing a questionnaire.
-Having considered the feedback from the individual Board member and having reviewed the NC's recommendation, the Board (with Mr Yeo and Ms Tay abstaining in respect of the deliberation of each of their own independence) has determined both of them to be independent notwithstanding they have served on the Board beyond nine years as they have continued to demonstrate strong independence in character and judgment in the discharge of their responsibilities as Directors of the Company.
+In determining the independence of Mr Michael Yeo who has served on the Board for more than nine years, the NC and the Board have given due consideration to the recommendation under Guideline 2.4 of the 2012 Code that the independence of any director who has served on the Board beyond nine years be subject to particularly rigorous review.
+The Board members had individually provided their views on the independence of Mr Yeo by completing a questionnaire.
+Having considered the feedback from the individual Board member and having reviewed the NC's recommendation, the Board (with Mr Yeo abstaining in respect of the deliberation of his own independence) has determined him to be independent notwithstanding he has served on the Board beyond nine years as he has continued to demonstrate strong independence in character and judgment in the discharge of his responsibilities as a Director of the Company.
 Mr Yeo had displayed objectivity in handling the affairs of the Company, both at the Board and Board Committee level, whether during meetings or outside of meetings.
-As for Ms Tay, her involvement was mainly at Board meetings and she had also displayed objectivity in situations where independent judgment was required.
-The Company had also benefited from their years of experience with their different business backgrounds and also the historical perspective on matters concerning the Company which both Directors can provide.
+The Company had also benefited from Mr Yeo's years of experience with his different business backgrounds and also the historical perspective on matters concerning the Company which he can provide.